LiymLab/cfMIND/README.md

 ```bash
 bismark_methylation_extractor sample.nsorted.bam -o /path/to/output/ --bedGraph --counts --no_overlap --genome_folder hg38
 ```
-Once the installation and data preparation are complete, you are ready to startcfMIND. ✌️
+Once the installation and data preparation are complete, you are ready to start cfMIND. ✌️

 ## 🚀Quick Start